-To continue Edmonton Fire Rescue Services’ (EFRS') commitment to protect life, property and the environment, Castle Downs Fire Station 17 is undergoing renovations.
-Resources and apparatus are temporarily redeployed to nearby Hagmann Fire Station 8 and Lake District Fire Station 25.
+To continue Edmonton Fire Rescue Services’ (EFRS) commitment to protect life, property and the environment, Callingwood Fire Station No. 19 (6210 178 St NW) and University Fire Station No. 3 (11226 76 Ave NW) are undergoing renovations.
+Resources and apparatus are temporarily redeployed to nearby stations as a temporary closure of each station is necessary.

-EFRS is confident in its ability to continue to provide internationally recognized front-line fire rescue services, fire prevention programs and public education to the Castle Downs community.
-It is not anticipated this temporary redeployment of resources will cause any measurable change in Fire Rescue Services full first-alarm response time.
+EFRS is confident in its ability to continue to provide internationally recognized front-line fire rescue services, fire prevention programs and public education to the Callingwood and University communities.
+It is not anticipated that this temporary redeployment of resources will cause any measurable change in Fire Rescue Services' full first-alarm response time.